top of page

 Worried-about-car-accidents-Here-are-5-D

-Nathan's Driving School offers both the National Safety Council's Defensive Driving Classes, which is recognized and accepted in Georgia and several states nationally and the Driver Educators Association of Georgia Driving program .
-If needed for out of state, please verify with the specific courts before registering on what is accepted and verify with us which course is being taught.
+Nathan's offers both the National Safety Council's Defensive Driving Class, which is recognized and accepted in Georgia and several states nationally, and the Driver Educators Association of Georgia Driving program.
+If you need the course for an out-of-state matter, please verify with the court which course it will accept before registering with us—and please let us know which course you need.

-Registration is completed online.
-You must complete the registration entirely (contract and payment) before you are considered registered for the class.
-You will receive a confirmation for both the registration and payment.
-If you have any questions or need assistance with registering, please call the office at 770-454-9100 or email our office at front.desk@nathansdrivingschool.net and put defensive driving in the subject line.
+If you have any questions or need assistance with registering, please call the office at 770-454-9100 or email our office (with “Defensive Driving” in the subject line): front.desk@nathansdrivingschool.net.

 DATE & TIMES FOR UPCOMING DEFENSIVE DRIVING CLASSES